yu-edwin/webpage-summarizer/README.md

 # AI Webpage Summary Chrome Extension
 A Google Chrome extension that generates AI summaries of webpages and YouTube videos using LLMs.
-Currently Supports
+Currently Supports LLM models from OpenAI, Anthropic, and Google.

 ## Getting Started